 There is no reservable, dedicated ADA parking on the National Mall.
 Limited public accessible parking spaces are available.
 A number of privately-owned parking garages are located within about half a mile of the Commencement site.
 Parking fees vary by location.

 An ADA seating area is reserved for guests who have limited mobility; they may be accompanied by one guest.
 Commencement staff will be available to escort guests from the drop-off area to the ADA seating section.
+The ADA seating is located in close proximity to the drop-off location.

 Consistent with National Park Service guidelines, service animals are allowed at Commencement on the National Mall.
 For information about other animals allowed on National Park Service property, visit the National Park Pets website.